| | |

 ‘Lil America

 At ‘Lil America, you’ll find a delightful blend of both familiar and exotic cuisines that promise to tantalize your taste buds.
 What sets Lil America apart is not just the array of delectable food options but also the vibrant community spirit that permeates the atmosphere.
 The food carts are run by passionate chefs who love to share the stories behind their recipes, making each visit a personal and enriching experience.
-The highlights

 Bake on the Run – nourish your shoul with authentic Guyanese cuisine featured on Top Chef!